JankwareDotCom/FileParty/README.md

 - BaseStorageProvider
 - BaseFilePartyModule

+Please be mindful to include updates for write progress.

+Additional services may be registered in the module's independent service collection.

 ## Questions / Issues / Concerns
 Just make an issue on the Repo.
 Contributions are welcome.